jbetancur/react-data-table-component/README.md

 ...

 /*
-  In this example, react-md ui lib determines its indeterminate state via the `uncheckedIcon` property.
-To override it so let's override it.
-React Data Table is aware if a checkbox is indetermite or not becuase internally we resolve this as `yourfunction(checkboxawareindeterminatestate)`
+  In this example, the react-md ui lib determines its own indeterminate state via the `uncheckedIcon` property.
+Let's override it.
+React Data Table is made aware if a checkbox is indetermite or not becuase internally we can resolve this as
+  `yourfunction(checkboxawareindeterminatestate)`
 */